 * Executing these methods can potentially overflow the transaction journal.

 And now, the explanation for the table data.
-It is based on the material from the Disk Area Allocation Details topic.
+It is based on the material from Disk Area Allocation Details.

-- "DATA*2" means that two data sectors can change when you write some data to the disk.
-This is because a portion of this data may reside in one data sectors, and the rest — in another data sector.
+- "DATA * 2" means that two data sectors can change when you write some data to the disk.
+This is because a portion of this data may reside in one data sector and the rest in another data sector.